-The US Environmental Protection Agency Great Lakes Toxicology and Ecology Division's (USEPA-GLTED) biota sediment accumulation factor (BSAF) model evaluated potential bioaccumulation spots for PCBs in the SLRAOC below the Fond du Lac dam.
+Using historical fish tissue data collected from within the SLRAOC, the US Environmental Protection Agency Great Lakes Toxicology and Ecology Division's (USEPA-GLTED) BSAF model evaluated potential bioaccumulation spots for PCBs in the SLRAOC below the Fond du Lac dam.
 2021 data were evaluated and showed that many of the suspected bioaccumulation hotspots were not contributing to PCB bioaccumulation.
 The sampling data did not find any new hotspots.
 These results were presented to and evaluated by the Technical Team in 2023.
 The Technical Team applied the 2020 PCBs decision tree and concluded that no further action is needed for PCBs management action 1.01.
-With the PCBs decision tree now complete, Dr. Hoffman is preparing a report to document the work done for management action 1.01.
-Completion of this action is anticipated after final Technical Team review of the report.
+With the PCBs decision tree now complete, Dr. Hoffman has prepared a report to document the work done for management action 1.01, including identification of sample types, locations, and collection years.
+The paper has been submitted to a scientific journal for publication, so this action is deemed complete.
+The BUI 1 Technical Team has reviewed progress updates for this work and will also review the final report once published, estimated to be in late 2024 or early 2025.